About me

 • Conducting qualitative interview studies with adults with DS, their parents, and experts to explore how technology is currently used within thier daily lives and identify opportunities for technology support.

-• Completing a systematic literature review to uncover gaps in existing research and inform the design of future assistive technologies.
+• Completing a systematic scoping literature review to uncover gaps in existing research and inform the design of future assistive technologies.

 My goal is to ensure that every project centers the voices of adults with DS, designing technologies that are not only functional but also empowering and meaningful.